Oregon Goes to College Scholarship List - Check out this comprehensive scholarship list organized by due date for Oregon students.

 College Board Opportunity Scholarships - New Program!

-The following is a partial list of scholarships available to undocumented students:
+The following is a partial list of resources & scholarships available to undocumented students:

-- HS Finder (Hispanic Scholarship Fund) – Scholarship information for Latino students.
+- HS Finder (Hispanic Scholarship Fund) – Scholarship information for Latinx students.

 - Thurgood Marshall College Fund – Provides scholarships, programmatic and capacity building support to the 47 public Historically Black Colleges and Universities (HBCUs).